How to Find a Burial in

 information. http://jgs-montreal.org/vital/.

-certificate, but for deaths prior to 1994, the certificate has virtually no
+death certificate, but for deaths prior to 1994, the certificate has virtually

 The government will not normally accept genealogy as a valid reason for